spatialos/UnrealGDK/SpatialGDK/Documentation/content/unreal-editor-interface/editor-settings.md

 Note that the default SpatialOS editor settings for your project are saved in the `DefaultSpatialGDKEditorSettings.ini file` in the `<GameRoot>\Config\` directory, which you can edit with any text editor.

+[block:callout]
+{
+  "type": "tip",
-<%(Callout type="tip" message="Each setting is documented with a tooltip which appears when you hover over it in the editor.")%>
+  "body": "Each setting is documented with a tooltip which appears when you hover over it in the editor."
+}
+[/block]

 ## Example use cases